Legal year: England

 The legal year commences at the beginning of October, with a ceremony dating back to the Middle Ages in which the judges arrive in a procession from the Temple Bar to Westminster Abbey for a religious service, followed by a reception known as the Lord Chancellor's breakfast, which is held in Westminster Hall.
 Although in former times the judges walked the distance from Temple to Westminster, they now mostly arrive by car.
 The service is held by the Dean of Westminster with the reading performed by the Lord Chancellor.

-The ceremony dates back to 1897 and has been held continuously since with the exception of the years 1940 to 1946 because of the Second World War and 2020 because of the COVID-19 pandemic.
+The ceremony has been held continuously since 1897, with the exception of the years 1940 to 1946 due to the Second World War, and in 2020 during the COVID-19 pandemic.
 In 1953 it was held in St Margaret's Church because Westminster Abbey was still decorated for the Coronation of Queen Elizabeth II.

 Ireland

 In Ireland, the year is divided as per the English system, with identical Michaelmas, Hilary, Easter and Trinity terms.
 These have a Christmas, Easter, Whit and Long Vacation between them respectively.
 The Michaelmas term, and legal year, is opened with a service in St. Michan's Church, Dublin attended by members of the Bar and Law Society who then adjourn to a breakfast given in the King's Inns.